dbijaya/100-days-of-code/log.md

 ### Day3: December 1, 2020

 **Today's Progress:** Overviewed to Classification, explored Iris dataset, followed the process as in Regression: created train and test datasets, explored daa, created Input Function, created Feature column, built a model, train model and test model.
 One new thing was choosing a classifier, chose as suggested DNNClassifier(Deep Neural Network) over LinearClassifier.
+And yeah, 'steps' for training data, last time we used 'epochs' in Regression.

 **Thoughts:** It's still hard for me to understand the Input Function, but I am learning.
 Other's were easy and enjoying.